tarehart/kurts-musings/src/pages/about/index.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
 path: /about
 title: About Kurt Arehart
 featuredimage: /img/KurtPortrait.jpg
 ---
-Kurt Arehart is an amateur writer four years into a richly enjoyable retirement.
+Kurt Arehart is an amateur writer years into a richly enjoyable retirement.
 Nearly all of these writings were created since.